Ky Baldwin

-Ky Baldwin (born 10 April 2001) is an Australian singer, songwriter, dancer and actor.
+Ky Baldwin is an Australian singer, songwriter, dancer, actor and parkour athlete.
 He is known for his music videos on his YouTube channel.

 Early life

-Ky Baldwin was born in April 2001 in Sydney, Australia.
 Although his youth was mainly spent playing sports, at the age of six he started tap dancing with Dein Perry's "Tap Pups".
 From there Baldwin continued to learn other genres such as hip hop and jazz.

 Acting career

 At age seven, Baldwin was cast as "Trouble" in Madame Butterfly performing at the Sydney Opera House.
 Other theatre roles have included Gustave in Andrew Lloyd Webber's Love Never Dies and a performance in Dylan Thomas's Under Milk Wood at the Sydney Theatre Company.
 He played Michael Banks in Disney's Mary Poppins in Auckland, New Zealand.

 At age nine, Baldwin entered into Australia's Got Talent with his own tap dancing routine.
 He became that year's youngest semi-finalist, but exited the series after it fell to the judges' vote.

 Baldwin has featured in other Australian series including Spirited, East West 101, Underbelly: Razor.
 He provided the voice of Little Nutbrown Hare in the animated series Guess How Much I Love You (Season 1 & 2).
 In 2014, Baldwin was a semi-finalist in the inaugural season of The Voice Kids as part of Team Delta.

 Baldwin was cast as the young Peter Allen in the two-part TV biopic, Peter Allen: Not the Boy Next Door.
 In April 2016 he won the AACTA Award for Best Guest or Supporting Actor in a Television Drama and a Logie Award (Graham Kennedy Breakthrough Star of Tomorrow) for this role.

 Baldwin has collaborated with DreamworksTV and Disney Channel and he has been chosen as a Disney Diary Vlogger.
 He works with DreamWorks for their "Songs That Stick" series.

 The actor co-starred in the 2022 Nickelodeon Movies remake, Snow Day., which streams as of Dec 21, 2022, on Paramount+.

 Baldwin now lives in Los Angeles.

+He competed in World Chase Tag's Pan-American Championship as a member of Tempest.
+He transferred to Hollywood Freerunners for the WCT6 World Championship.